albertllousas/implementing-hexagonal-architecture/readme.md

 , devices, clients... everything but the app core.
 - **Adapters**: In hexagonal architecture all the primary and secondary actors interact with the application ports through adapters, they are the translators between the domain and the infrastructure.
-    - *Driver/primary/input*: Primary adapters or “driving” adapters, they call the driver ports to initiate interactions with the app, the entrypoints to our app. (controllers, schedulers, queue consumers, console ...)
+    - *Driver/left/input*: Primary adapters or “driving” adapters, they call the driver ports to initiate interactions with the app, the entrypoints to our app.
+Typically http controllers, schedulers, queue consumers, console and many others belong here.
          A driver adapter uses a driver port interface, converting a specific technology request into a technology agnostic request to a driver port.

-    - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction with the outside world to our domain, they are called from our app domain/usecases. (database, http-clients ...)
+    - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction with the outside world to our domain, they are called from the insdie the hexagon, from our app domain/usecases .
+Repository implementations, http-client wrappers or queue producers are the most common ones...

 #### Flow of calls